Last Updated on

 Our Verdict on the IQ Pro Hunter Bow Sight

 Narrowing things down, the IQ Bow Sights Pro Hunter sight is a worthy buy.
 It’s basically a loaded cannon with the latest features a sight can provide.
 It may be on the more expensive end, but it has weight behind its price tag.
+We even rate it as one of the best bow sights with 3 pins!

 Things can get even more expensive like with the IQ Define Range Finding Sight that has 5 pins, and obviously a range finding feature.
 Not only can it read ranges, it can read angled ranges, too.